- Sample Northern Italy's varied cuisine: tortellini, aperitivos & wine bars

 Day 2: Lake Como

-After breakfast head out for a full day on Lake Como, Italy's third-biggest lake.
+After breakfast, head out for a full day on Lake Como, Italy's third-biggest lake.
 The area is known for its upscale resorts, dramatic landscapes, and views of the Alps.
 Start your day with a guided tour of the city of Como, which lies on the southwest branch of the lake.
 Tour the Gothic 14th-century Cathedral of Como, sprawling Villa Olmo park and exhibition halls, and the Museo Didattico della Seta (Museum of Silk) to learn about the region's historic silk industry.
 See the sights with a ride on the funicular railway and enjoy the views with a stroll on the waterfront promenade.

 The rest of the day is self-guided.
-Take a tourist boat north to the resort town of Bellagio, which sits on a promontory which juts into the lake.
+Take a tourist boat north to the resort town of Bellagio, which sits on a promontory that juts into the lake.
 Explore the cobbled streets and elegant neighborhoods, then enjoy lunch at a lakefront restaurant.
-In the afternoon visit the terraced 18th-century gardens of the Villa Serbelloni Park for views of the lake before sailing to the opposite shore to Cadenabbia.
+In the afternoon, visit the terraced 18th-century gardens of the Villa Serbelloni Park for views of the lake before sailing to the opposite shore to Cadenabbia.
 From here, catch a transfer back to Milan in time for a relaxed evening stroll to the neighborhood wine bar.